This post contains affiliate links. Read my full disclosure.

 How To Make Your Visual Schedule Cards

-Another option is to simply draw your own pictures on some index cards.
-It really doesn’t have to be fancy.
+An alternative to printable visual schedule cards is to simply draw your own pictures on some index cards.
+It really doesn’t have to be fancy or perfect.

 Decide Where and How To Display Your 3-Year-Old’s Schedule